garrandall/popular-music-data/tracks/in-da-wind-trick-daddy-cee-lo-big-boi.md

 But make it so bad, Pearl had seven mo' like me
 If you growed up the way I did
-You gotsta understand, Trick love the kids (Ooooooohh!)
+You gotsta understand, Trick love the kids
+(Oh!)
 Trick love the kids

-Cop me a seven-tres Chevy, put dubs on that bitch (uh-huh) Candy-apple green, niggaz lovin this shit (lovin this shit) And when I'm in it, I'll act a fool
+Cop me a seven-tres Chevy, put dubs on that bitch (uh-huh) Candy-apple green, niggas lovin this shit (lovin this shit) And when I'm in it, I'll act a fool
 Ya don't like how I'm livin?
 Bitch fuck you (uh-huh) That's right I'm a rude-ass nigga